GayatriPisya/GayatriPisya/README.md

 ## 📌 About Me

-I am a passionate **Full Stack Developer** and a **Computer Science Engineering (CSE)** student.
-I am driven by the goal of transforming ideas into impactful digital solutions through modern web technologies.
-I am always eager to expand my knowledge and collaborate on exciting projects.
+I am a **Full Stack Developer** and a **Computer Science Engineering (CSE)** student.
+My goal is to transform ideas into meaningful digital solutions using modern web technologies.
+I am passionate about exploring new technologies, building scalable applications, and collaborating on exciting projects that make an impact.

-- 🔍 **Learning**: Constantly exploring new technologies and frameworks.
+- 🔍 **Learning**: Always discovering new technologies and improving my skills.
-- 🛠️ **Building**: Dedicated to creating responsive, scalable, and user-centric applications.
+- 🛠️ **Building**: Developing responsive, scalable, and user-centric applications.
-- 🌱 **Collaborating**: Excited to contribute to innovative projects and foster teamwork in tech communities.
+- 🌱 **Collaborating**: Eager to work on innovative projects and collaborate in tech communities.

 ---

 ## 💻 Tech Stack

 <p align="center">
   <img src="https://img.shields.io/badge/HTML5-E34F26?style=flat-square&logo=html5&logoColor=white" alt="HTML5" height="32"/>